oborys/Complete-Guide-to-Open-Source-Licenses/README.md

 Licenses can be divided into:

-* Copyleft (GNU, Microsoft Public License),
+* Copyleft (GPL, Mozilla Public License, Eclipse, CC-SA, Microsoft Public License, etc.),
-* Permissive (Apache, MIT, BSD).
+* Permissive (Apache, MIT, BSD, etc.).

 Copyleft can also be divided into **“weak”** and **“strong”**:

 * **"strong"** include GNU, GNU Affero General Public License
 * **"weak"** - for example, Eclipse, GNU Lesser General Public License (LGPL).

-For weak Copyleft licenses, it is permissible to compile different binary files and release the result with a different type of license, or not to change the license of the source project.
+For weak copyleft licenses, it is permissible to compile via dynamic linking weak copyleft software with proprietary software without requiring your proprietary software to be licensed under the weak copyleft license.

 ![img](img/top_license.png)